lmjohns3/theanets/docs/api/layers.rst

 - ``inputs``: An integer or dictionary describing the sizes of the inputs that this layer expects.
 This is normally optional and defaults to the size of the preceding layer in a chain-like model.
 However, providing a dictionary here permits arbitrary layer interconnections.
-See :ref:`creating-graphs` for more details.
+See :ref:`guide-advanced-graphs` for more details.

 - ``mean``: A float specifying the mean of the initial parameter values to use in the layer.
 Defaults to 0.
 This value applies to all parameters in the model